In the USA alone over 120 million of us enjoy beef jerky or meat snacks.

-Now as you may probably know, jerky it not made by cooking meat, but by drying it instead.
+Jerky is a higher risk food because it is not made by cooking meat, but by drying it instead.

 This drying process involves preparing the meat using a low temperature (well below the 160 degrees mentioned above) and is done over a long period of time (often overnight).

 So meats that have been dried rather than cooked, which also includes deli meats like ham and salami, are therefore more likely to contain harmful bacteria.

 The immune system of a healthy adult will usually be able to fight off this bacteria without any major issues, but – and again this is the key piece of information – when you are pregnant your immune system will be compromised and therefore less strong than usual.